Charge density wave and superconductivity in 6R-TaS2: Summary

-In summary, we have studied the electric transport and magnetic properties of single-crystal samples of 6R-TaS$_2$.
+In summary, we have studied the transmission electron microscopy, electric transport, specific heat and magnetic properties of single-crystal samples of 6R-TaS$_2$.
 TEM at room temperature reveals a CDW state in this compound.
+High temperature TEM images reveal two CDW transition in between T = 300-310 K and 620-660 K, which is higher than other polytypes of TaS$_2$.
 Temperature dependent magnetization and resistivity data also show a CDW transition below 305 K which appears to be first-order in nature.
 The resistivity shows metal-like behavior in the CDW state.
 Magnetization is nearly temperature independent within T= 300 to 50 K and shows a sharp rise at a further lower temperature.
 It is interesting to note that a superconducting state arises out of this enhanced paramagnetic state below 3.5 K. This superconducting transition temperature is higher the superconducting transition temperatures in 2H-TaS$_2$ and 4Hb-TaS$_2$.
 The estimated GL parameter is around 27, which indicates the extreme type II nature of the superconductivity in 6R-TaS$_2$.